qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

 For the :class:`.DynamicsBackend` to simulate a circuit, each circuit element must have a corresponding pulse schedule.
-These schedules can either be specified in the gates themselves, by attaching calibrations, or by adding instructions to the ``Target`` contained in the :class:`.DynamicsBackend`.
+These schedules can either be specified in the gates themselves, by attaching calibrations, or by adding instructions to the :class:`~qiskit.transpiler.Target` contained in the :class:`.DynamicsBackend`.

 4.1 Simulating circuits with attached calibrations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~